kyle-annen/kyle-annen.github.io.old/_posts/2017-07-30-interfaces-and-traits-i-know-kungfu.markdown

 ![KungFu]({{ site.url }}/assets/kungfu.jpg)

 Scala is often billed as the better Java.
-When exploring polymorphism in Scala and Java, it may be confusing that the language features that provide this abstraction are named in a way that may be confusing.
+When exploring abstraction in Scala and Java, it may be confusing that the language features that provide this abstraction are named in a way that may be confusing.

 Scala and Java both have classes.
 Today I will be discussing how to define a common interface, or how to define how a class should implement a common set of values and methods.
 <!--more-->